At 5 weeks of pregnancy, you would have definitely gotten a positive result.

 - Fatigue: Many women start feeling extremely tired around this time.
 Your body is working hard to support the growing embryo, and hormonal fluctuations can make you feel more exhausted than usual.

 - Nausea and morning sickness: Though not all women experience it, nausea, often referred to as morning sickness, can begin in the fifth week.
 Despite its name, it can happen at any time of the day.
-This is due to the increasing levels of hCG and estrogen in your body.
+This is due to the increasing levels of hCG and oestrogen in your body.

 - Breast tenderness: The hormonal changes can cause your breasts to feel swollen, sore, or tender.
 This is one of the earliest signs of pregnancy for many women.